The commerce industry is always seeking ways to attract users and convert them into buying customers.

 Unlike augmented reality, VR applications always require special hardware, or headsets, allowing to view the virtual reality scenes.
 Your choice of hardware will profoundly influence the cost of your application and may create certain barriers for users.

 If you are planning to develop an entirely immersive VR application with 6DoF, you need a highly technological headset, such as Oculus Rift or HTC Vive.
-The prices of these headsets can significantly reduce your target audience.
+The prices of these VR headsets can significantly reduce your target audience.
 However, you can implement an in-store solution using the same devices.

 Speaking about in-store VR applications, check Microsoft Hololens, a complete system allowing to view rich virtual reality content.

 A virtual reality application can significantly enhance the experience you offer to your visitors.